 28 In the interest of minimizing the length and costs of the meetings, the chairman of TDAG should collaborate with the Director in making appropriate advance preparation, for example by identifying the major issues for discussion.

 29 In general, the same rules of procedure as for study groups in this resolution should also apply to TDAG and its meetings, for example in respect of the submission of contributions.
-However, at the discretion of the chairman, written proposals may be submitted during the TDAG meeting, provided they are based on ongoing discussions taking place during the meeting and are intended to assist in resolving conflicting views which exist during the meeting.2
+However, at the discretion of the chairman, written proposals may be submitted during the TDAG meeting, provided they are based on ongoing discussions taking place during the meeting and are intended to assist in resolving conflicting views which exist during the meeting.

+30 TDAG Bureau should maintain contact among themselves and with BDT by electronic means to the extent practicable and meet not less than one time per year, including one of them prior to the meeting of TDAG, in order to properly organize the coming meeting, including the review and approval of a time-management plan [Russian Federation2]

 30 In order to facilitate its task, TDAG may complement these working procedures with additional procedures.

-31 After each 2 meeting, a concise summary of conclusions shall be drawn up by the secretariat to be distributed in accordance with normal ITU-D procedures.
+31 After each TDAG [Russian Federation2] meeting, a concise summary of conclusions shall be drawn up by the secretariat to be distributed in accordance with normal ITU-D procedures.
 It should contain only TDAG proposals, recommendations and conclusions in respect to the above items.

 32 In accordance with No. 215JA of the Convention, at its last meeting prior to WTDC, TDAG shall prepare a report for WTDC.
-This report should summarize TDAG's activities on the matters assigned to it by WTDC and offer advice on allocation of work, proposals on ITU-D working methods, strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
+This report should summarize TDAG's activities on the matters assigned to it by WTDC including linkages to the Strategic Plan [USA] and offer advice on allocation of work, proposals on ITU-D working methods, strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
+Likewise, it shall offer advice on the implementation of the regional initiatives, possibly proposing actions and working methods to improve such implementation.
 This report shall be transmitted to the Director for submission to the conference.
+[Argentine Republic]

 SECTION 9 – Regional and world meetings of the Sector

-33 In general, the same working methods found in this resolution, and in particular those relating to the submission and processing of contributions, 2apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Articles 22 of the Constitution and 16 of the Convention.
+33 In general, the same working methods found in this resolution, [Russian Federation2] apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Articles 22 of the Constitution and 16 of the Convention.

-34 In line with established practice, all committees and groups established by WTDC shall normally cease to exist with the closing of the WTDC except, if required and subject to the approval of the conference and within the budgetary limits, the Editorial Committee.
-The Editorial Committee may therefore hold meetings after the closing of the conference to complete its tasks as assigned by WTDC.22
+34 [Russian Federation2]

+36 For the submission and processing of contributions to regional and world conferences and meetings, the rules established by Resolution 165 (Guadalajara, 2010) of Plenipotentiary Conference shall be applied.
+[Russian Federation2]

 Annex 1 to Resolution 1 (Rev. Hyderabad, 2010)